redpanda-data/connect/docs/configuration.md

 =============

 A Benthos stream is configured either in a YAML or JSON file using a hierarchical format.
-For a basic stream pipeline that means the configuration is very simple:
+For a basic stream pipeline that means the section for, say, an input is very simple:

 ``` yaml
 input: